tungli/F5170-python/2_Fundamentals/README.md

 f.close()
 b = [a[0::3][1:-1],a[1::3][1::]]
 ```
-What is stored in variable `b`?
-Can you understand what each line of the code does?
+ * What is stored in variable `b`?
+ * Can you understand what each line of the code does?
 Try running each line one-by-one and printing the contents of it.
 Try changing the indices in the last line.
-Can you create a list which contains the plasma names and their temperature?
+ * Can you create a list which contains the plasma names and their temperature?

+Now use your function to calculate the Debye lengths of all plasmas with only one function call.

 ## Larmor radius
 What will be the trajectory of a charged partice with an initial velocity in homogeneous magnetic field?